Activision Blizzard beats expectations as Q4 revenue grows 21% to $2.41 billion

 King’s fourth-quarter MAUs were 240 million, down from 249 million the same quarter a year ago.
 The company said payer numbers continued on a positive year-over-year trajectory.
 King’s largest franchise, Candy Crush, exited 2020 with momentum.
 Players responded positively to new features in the franchise, driving strong growth in in-game spend per player and double-digit year-over-year growth in in-game net bookings in the fourth quarter, the company said.

 King’s Farm Heroes and Bubble Witch franchises grew net bookings year-over-year driven by strong execution across live operations and seasonal events.
 And King again delivered robust year-over-year growth in advertising, with net bookings from direct brand advertisers and partner networks each growing sharply year-over-year.
+King will be launching a mobile game based on Crash Bandicoot.

+Regarding Apple’s change in the Identifier for Advertisers (IDFA), King’s president Humam Sakhnini said he still expects a strong advertising environment in spite of the risks associated with IDFA, which favors user privacy over targeted advertising.

 Outlook